 Compared to other European Golden Visa programs, many of which look for a 500,000 euros investment in real estate, Greece is a much more affordable option for many people.
 What’s also great about the Greek Golden Visa program, is that there are no stay requirements for the residency.
 As long as you maintain your investment, you have Greek residency.

-Update for 2023: It was announced that some time in early 2023, the minimum investment amount for real estate will be doubled to 500,000 euros in some big cities and suburbs.
-It will primarily affect investments in Athens and Thessaloniki as well as some surburbs near to Athens.
+⚠️ 2023 update: After July 31, 2023, the minimum investment amount for real estate will be doubled to 500,000 euros in some big cities and suburbs.
+It will primarily affect investments in Athens and Thessaloniki as well as some suburbs near to Athens.
 We will update this article with the exact details once they are made available.

 Although there are no stay requirements for residency if you are looking for a path to citizenship you need to have spent considerable time in Greece.
 To qualify for Greek citizenship, you must have been a tax-paying resident in Greece for seven years, with at least 183 days per year spent in Greece.
 In addition to that, there is a language proficiency test and a Greek citizenship test.